 Autism in young children - early signs

-Identifying the early behavioural signs of autism in infancy and toddlerhood is critical to understanding how autism develops and manifests in the first years of life.
-This knowledge also assists in identifying and diagnosing children earlier, enabling them to receive intervention in their early and most important years.
+Identifying the early behavioural signs of autism in infancy and toddlerhood is critical to understanding how autism develops in the first years of life.
+This knowledge assists in identifying and diagnosing children earlier, enabling them to receive supports and services in their early and most critical years.

-Sleep difficulties and anxiety commonly occur in children and adults with autism and they can negatively affect learning, behaviour and family wellbeing.
+Physical and mental health conditions such as anxiety and sleep difficulties commonly occur in autistic children and adults.
+Co-occurring conditions can negatively affect learning, behaviour and family wellbeing.
 In adults these conditions impact everyday functioning in the community and workplace.
-We aim to develop a better understanding of these conditions, which ultimately will contribute to the development of better treatment methods both in Australia and overseas.
+We aim to develop a better understanding of these conditions, which will contribute to the development of better supports and prevention strategies for autistic individuals both in Australia and internationally.